Meet the Team

 Health First

-Every adult in our program is OFA-evaluated before being bred.
-We test for cardiac function, eye health, and hereditary conditions specific to the Schnauzer breed.
+Every adult in our program is health-tested before breeding.
+We screen for cardiac function, eye health, and hereditary conditions specific to the Schnauzer breed.
 Puppies come with a written health guarantee and full vet records.
 We will never cut corners here — the cost of health testing is the cost of doing this ethically.

 Temperament Matters